mdlavin/billiards-analyzer/README.md

 Introduction
 ============

-This program attempts to analyze a series of 8-ball Billards game results and extract relative player statistics from the data.
+This program attempts to analyze a series of 8-ball Billiards game results and extract relative player statistics from the data.
 In the future, I'd like to have the program team pairings to have even match-ups in team 8-ball.